Section 8 notice received. You have the right to stay.

 1. Procedural defects

-The notice must be on Form 3, state the correct ground clearly, give the legally required notice period, and be served in the right way.
+The notice must be on the prescribed form, state the correct ground clearly, give the legally required notice period, and be served in the right way.
 Any failure here makes the notice invalid — the landlord cannot proceed to court on a defective notice.

 2. The ground is not made out